-Magnetic fields are produced by changing electric fields, usually moving charges such as electrons, often the form of a macroscopic current (like the current in a wire) or a microscopic current (such as in an atomic orbit).
+Magnetic fields are produced by changing electric fields, usually through moving charges such as electrons, often in the form of a macroscopic electric current (like the current in a wire) or a microscopic current (such as in an atomic orbit).
 In one of the most beautiful examples of symmetry in physics, changing magnetic fields create electric fields.
 These electric fields that come from changing magnetic fields are how electric generators can create electric current.

 Magnetic fields are different from electric fields and gravitational fields, in that the force they apply on an object is not parallel to the field.
 A magnetic field actually acts perpendicular to a moving charge in its presence.
 To learn more about how this force is applied to a moving charge, visit hyperphysics.

 Figure 2: The magnetic field lines from a North-South interaction of magnetic fields.

 Figure 3: The magnetic field lines from a repelling magnetic interaction (North-North or South-South)

 The Earth has its own magnetic field, which was originally thought to be from its iron composition in the core, but is now surmised to be created by circulating electric currents in the liquid core.
 The magnetic field of the Earth protects life from harmful solar winds from the Sun, whose charged particles would otherwise strip away the ozone layer that protects the Earth from harmful ultraviolet radiation (shown in Figure 4).
 The interaction of the Earth's magnetic field and solar wind produces the well-known phenomena of the Auroras, shown in Figure 5.

 Figure 4: The magnetic field of the Earth protects the planet from harsh solar winds.
 Note the Earth-sun distance is not to scale in this image, the Earth is much farther away from the sun than this picture implies.

 Figure 5: Aurora Borealis, a product of the interaction of the Earth's magnetic field and solar wind.